-Charlie Baileygates (Jim Carrey) is a Rhode Island state trooper with a multiple personalities.
-He is otherwise mild-mannered and non confrontational until somebody or something pushes him a little too far.
+Charlie Baileygates (Jim Carrey) is a Rhode Island state trooper with multiple personalities.
+He is otherwise mild-mannered and non-confrontational until somebody or something pushes him a little too far.
 That's when his maniacal alter-ego, Hank, takes over.
-Charlie is assigned on a routine mission to return alleged fugitive Irene back to upstate New York, but they wind up on the run from corrupt police officers.
+Charlie is assigned on a routine mission to return alleged fugitive Irene Waters (Renée Zellweger) back to upstate New York, but they wind up on the run from corrupt Police Officers.
 And their escape would be a lot simpler on everybody involved if Hank didn't keep stepping in at the most inopportune times.Written by

 See more »

 Carrey plays 2 characters here- 1 (Charlie Baileygates) is a little funny, but the second (Hank) brings out one of Carrey's best performances yet.
 Renee Zelwegger is a good co-star for Carrey (coincidentally, Carrey dated Zelwegger off set just like how he dated Lauren Holly off set of Dumb and Dumber).
 The best scenes include the hilarious sex scenes, and Carrey's kids, who are straight A black guys who curse in every other sentence and yell German at each other.
 Split personality is at it's best here.

 36 of 49 people found this review helpful.

 Was this review helpful to you?